Crypto-startup Paxos wins NY approval to trade ether, litecoin

-(Reuters) - Crypto currency startup Paxos Trust on Thursday has been authorized by the state of New York to trade cryptocurrencies such as ether, litecoin, stellar lumens and bitcoin cash on its exchange.
+June 14 (Reuters) - Crypto currency startup Paxos Trust on Thursday has been authorised by the state of New York to trade cryptocurrencies such as ether, litecoin, stellar lumens and bitcoin cash on its exchange.

 The state’s Department of Financial Services also granted Xapo Inc a virtual currency license to offer digital wallet and a vault service to store bitcoins.